exercism/docs/building/tracks/presentation.md

 # Presentation

-This document decribes how the various exercise and track files are presented to the student, taking into account whether the student is using the CLI or the editor.
+This document describes how the various exercise and track files are presented to the student, taking into account whether the student is using the CLI or the editor.

 ## Documentation